 L. Rowell Huesmann, PhD

-Director of the Aggression Research Program, is a Senior Research Professor in ISR and Amos N. Tversky Professor of Communication Studies and Psychology.
-In his own research, Huesmann focuses on the construction of cognitive/information processing models for explaining the learning of aggression.
+Co-Director of the Aggression Research Program, is a Research Professor Emeritus in ISR and Amos N. Tversky Professor of Communication Studies and Psychology.
+In his research, Huesmann focuses on the construction of cognitive/information processing models for explaining the learning of aggression.
 Two current aims for Huesmann are to elaborate the role of media violence in teaching violent behavior and to find ways to prevent the development of aggression.
-Huesmann is also Editor of the Journal Aggressive Behavior.

 Eric F. Dubow, PhD

-is an Adjunct Research Scientist at ISR and Professor of Psychology at Bowling Green State University.
-His research interests include: the development of risk and protective factors in children’s adjustment; the development and implementation of school-based intervention programs to enhance coping skills in handling stressful and traumatic events; the development of aggression over time and across generations; and effects of exposure to ethnic-political violence and potential protective factors.
-He is an associate editor for Developmental Psychology and the bulletin editor and treasurer for the International Society for Research on Aggression.
-He also participates in National Institutes of Health (NIH) review panels for risk and protective factors, and was a contributor to The Institute of Medicine’s Forum on Global Violence workshop on the Contagion of Violence (May, 2012), where he spoke on “Contagion of collective violence: Contagion from ethnic-political violence to other forms of aggression and violence.”
+Co-Director of the Aggression Research Program, is a Research Professor at ISR and Distinguished Research Professor of Psychology at Bowling Green State University.
+His research interests include: the development of risk and protective factors in children’s adjustment; the development and implementation of school-based intervention programs to enhance coping skills in handling stressful and traumatic events; the development of aggression over time and across generations; childhood predictors of young adult weapon use; and effects of exposure to ethnic-political violence and potential protective factors.
+He is the editor of Developmental Psychology (2016-2022), served as President (2020-2022) and Past President (2022-2024) of the International Society for Research on Aggression, and has participated on National Institutes of Health (NIH) review panels focusing on risk and protective factors.

 Paul Boxer, PhD